 First off, what is home equity?
 Home equity is the difference between your home's value and the amount you still owe.
 Homes, unlike cars or boats, naturally gain equity over time, especially if you, the homeowner, do any sort of work on it to increase the value.
-Anything from updated plumbing to a new roof, to room renovations add value to your home.
+Anything from updated plumbing, a new roof, or even room renovations can add value to your home.
 But the rate at which your home increases in value is dependent upon the housing market.
 As you pay off your mortgage, the home value goes up.
 Rather than waiting for it to slowly creep up, build equity and spike it yourself!

 These simple steps can boost your home equity and maybe put some extra cash in your pocket when it comes time to sell.

-An extra mortgage payment per year can go a very long way in boosting your home equity.
+A little extra can go a long way.
+An extra mortgage payment per year can significantly aid in boosting your home equity.
 It may seem out of the question, but by making 13 payments a year, as opposed to 12, you may be able to cut seven or eight years off your mortgage.
 That's seven or eight years of saving on interest payments too.
 Divide your monthly mortgage payment by 12, then take that amount and add it to each of your future mortgage payments.
 Say you pay $1,200 a month, that's only an extra $100 a month.

 Not all home improvements require a professional.
 Have you ever heard of sweat equity?
 A little old-fashion elbow grease can go a long way in boosting your home's equity.
 These improvements can be as simple as repainting the cabinets, adding some shelves, updating countertops - and don't forget the landscaping.
 If you're handy, these minor updates can yield large increases.
 In a 2007 survey done by HomeGain, "an investment of around $400 or $500 in landscaping, can bring a return of four times that."
 It's time to break out that green thumb!